36 Trees that Start with N

 Botanical Name: Thuja occidentalis

 Arborvitae means tree of life, and they are a familiar sight in many gardens, used in structures like fences and decks.
 These coniferous trees are native to eastern North America, growing up to 50 feet tall.
-Their wood is aromatic as well as highly resistant and is characterized by its scale-like leaves.
+Their wood is aromatic and highly resistant, characterized by its scale-like leaves.

 34. Natal Wild Banana